-A certification letter must be sent to the Department of Finance and Administration-Office of Accounting listing the invoice(s) to be paid.
+Prior year obligations must be certified by the disbursing officer with a certification letter.
+With the certification letter, the disbursing officer is stating that the expenditures have been reviewed, the cumulative amount of all "Y" invoices processed have been monitored and the invoices have not exceeded the balances available as of June 30 of the prior year.
+A certification letter must be retained by each agency listing the invoice(s) to be paid.
 The letter will designate the appropriate business area (agency), funds center (appropriation), commitment item (character code) and fund (cash in Treasury or cash in bank).
-Each certification letter will be reviewed to determine the validity of the funds center and fund codes and that the balance of each for the previous year was sufficient to pay the invoice.
-A preceding "Y" reference must be added to the vendor's invoice number in the reference field prior to payment.
-For example, if your invoice number is ABC123, you should put Y-ABC123 in the reference field.
-All "Y" vouchers will be recorded as Accounts Payable for the prior year.
-Upon submitting the certification letter, the disbursing officer is stating that the expenditures have been reviewed, the cumulative amount of all "Y" invoices processed have been monitored and that the invoices have not exceeded the balances available as of June 30 of the prior year.
-Copies of the certification letters will be retained in the Department of Finance and Administration-Office of Accounting and at the agency for review by the Division of Legislative Audit of the Legislative Joint Auditing Committee and other interested parties.
+Each certification letter will state the funds center and fund codes and that the balance of each for the previous year was sufficient to pay the invoice.
+The certification letter will be retained at the agency for review by the Division of Legislative Audit of the Legislative Joint Auditing Committee and other interested parties.